 It took a few weeks to track down and arrest the shooter, then they sent him to a mental institution for an evaluation.

 This made my daughter very scared and terrified, she didn’t want to go outside, or to school, and she would not sleep by herself or be alone in a room by herself.

 It was torture for all of us (her, myself and my son).
 My daughter would peek out the window and make comments “Is that him?”, “Is he going to come for me too Mom?”

 This ordeal was and is very devastating to us and I believe someone should be held responsible for their actions, so that others like my daughter do not have to go through everything she did.
-My question is “Were my daughter’s Crime Victim Rights violated?” and “What are my next steps or options?"
-Thank you for your time and help in this matter.
+My question is “Were my daughter’s Crime Victim Rights violated?” and “What are my next steps or options?”

-Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 Unfortunately, your options are limited.
 The perpetrator was arrested, evaluated, and apparently found incompetent to stand trial.
 Therefore he was committed to the state mental facility.
 Any case you or your daughter might have against the state would be barred by the legal doctrine of sovereign immunity.
 Under sovereign immunity the state and its employees are protected from civil claims and lawsuits.